Taste ‘The Edinburgh Malt’ at the Glenkinchie Whisky Distillery

 Known as “The Edinburgh Malt’ because it’s just a 30 minute drive from Scotland’s capital city, Glenkinchie is a classic lowland whisky distillery, set in an idyllic landscape of rolling barley fields.

-Take the tour and taste whisky at the Glenkinchie Distillery
+Take the tour of Glenkinchie Distillery and taste traditional Scottish whisky

 Discover the Story of Glenkinchie